whuang022ai/whuang022ai/README.md

 ### About Me 🇹🇼 🇺🇸

-My name is Ming Han Yang (楊明翰) and interested in biotechnology , artificial intelligence and machine learning.
+I am Ming Han Yang (楊明翰), interested in biotechnology, artificial intelligence, and machine learning.
-I am currently a bioinformatics software engineer and also had  experience in a startup company of natural language processing and machine learning.
+I am currently a bioinformatics software engineer and also have experience in a startup company of natural language processing and machine learning.
-I have another github account : https://github.com/whuang022nccu
+I have another GitHub account: https://github.com/whuang022nccu

 ### AI & Biotechnology Research Website